froala/yii2-froala-editor/README.md

 ## Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this extension is through [composer](http://getcomposer.org/download/). yii2-froala editor depends on Froala PHP SDK
+To use and Install the editor, one must install PHP SDK also.

 Either run

 ```
 php composer.phar require --prefer-dist froala/yii2-froala-editor
+php composer.phar require --prefer-dist froala/wysiwyg-editor-php-sdk

 ```

 or add

 ```
-"froala/yii2-froala-editor": "^2.6.0"
+"froala/yii2-froala-editor": "^2.6.0",
+"froala/wysiwyg-editor-php-sdk" : "*"

 ```

 to the require section of your `composer.json` file.